N

 • The abandoned and partly restored areas

-• The view from the top toward the High Atlas
+• The view from the top toward the Atlas Mountains

-• The tea shops on the way up (most are tourist traps but the views are real)
+• Tea shops on the way up (most are tourist traps but the views are real)

 • What to skip:

-• The "guides" who appear at the entrance and offer to "show you" for 100 dirhams.
-They will repeat what is on every information board.
-The kasbah is small enough to navigate alone.
+• The "guides" who appear at the entrance and offer to "guide you" for 100 dirhams.
+They will repeat what is written on every information board.
+The kasbah is small enough to navigate on your own.

-• The film history museum at the entrance.
-Underwhelming.
+• The cinema history museum at the entrance.
+Not exciting.

 • Atlas Studios in Ouarzazate: Skip or Visit?

 If your day trip stops in Ouarzazate, you may be offered Atlas Studios.
 This is the largest film studio complex in Morocco.
 The tour shows you sets from past films (Cleopatra, Asterix, Game of Thrones).
-It is fun for film fans, underwhelming for everyone else.
+It is fun for film buffs, and not very interesting for everyone else.

-Honest take: if you have an extra hour and you are a film buff, go.
+Honest verdict: if you have a spare hour and you love films, go.
 If not, skip it.
-Spend the time walking around Ouarzazate''s Taourirt Kasbah instead, which is more authentic.
+Spend the time wandering Taourirt Kasbah in Ouarzazate instead, which is more authentic.

 Telouet Kasbah: The Underrated Stop

-On the same road as Aït Benhaddou, just off the Tizi n''Tichka pass, sits the abandoned Telouet kasbah.
-This was the home of the Glaoui pasha, a French colonial era ruler.
-The kasbah is half ruined, half preserved.
-The interiors that survive show extraordinary tile work, carved wood, and painted plaster, almost untouched since the 1950s.
+On the same road to Aït Benhaddou, a short detour from the Tizi n'Tichka, sits the abandoned Telouet Kasbah.
+This was the residence of the Glaoui pasha, the ruler of the French colonial era.
+The kasbah is half ruined and half preserved.
+The preserved interiors show exceptional tilework, wood carving, and plaster decoration, almost untouched since the 1950s.

 Telouet feels like a secret.
-Far fewer tourists.
-The crumbling beauty has its own atmosphere.
-Add 45 minutes to your day trip to include it.
+The number of tourists is far lower.
+The crumbling beauty has an atmosphere of its own.
+Add 45 minutes to a day trip to include it.
 Almost every traveller who visits Telouet says it was the highlight of the day.

 What to Pack

-• Comfortable shoes (you will climb, walk on uneven stones)
+• Comfortable shoes (you will climb and walk on uneven stones)

-• Hat, sunscreen, sunglasses (the sun is fierce on the kasbah top)
+• A hat, sunscreen, sunglasses (the sun is strong at the top of the kasbah)

-• Layers (the Tizi n''Tichka pass is cold, the kasbah is hot, your car will be both)
+• Layers (the Tizi n'Tichka is cold, the kasbah is hot, your car will be both)

 • Cash for the entrance fee, lunch, and small tips

 Light and photography.
 Late afternoon (4pm to 6pm) is the best light.
-The orange earthen walls glow against blue sky.
-If you can plan a sleep nearby, that evening visit is incomparable.
+The orange earthen walls glow against the blue sky.
+If you can plan to sleep nearby, that evening visit is unbeatable.

 Comments